The following Construction guidance note provides comprehensive and up to date legal information covering:

 Produced in association with 4 Pump Court

 Insolvency proceedings will rarely be the most efficient or appropriate means of enforcing the decision of an adjudicator.
-The TCC’s enforcement procedures are specifically tailored for quick adjudication enforcement, and the test to be applied varies from that which is usually applied in insolvency proceedings.
+The Technology and Construction Court’s (TCC’s) enforcement procedures are specifically tailored for quick adjudication enforcement, and the test to be applied varies from that which is usually applied in insolvency proceedings.

-save in exceptional circumstances, the most efficient way of enforcing the adjudicator's decision is by enforcement proceedings in the TCC
+save in exceptional circumstances, the most efficient way of enforcing the adjudicator's decision was by enforcement proceedings in the TCC

-other ways of enforcing such decisions (such as, for instance, bankruptcy proceedings) are something of a blunt instrument and raise potential issues which have little or nothing to do with the decision which is at the heart of any enforcement application.
-Ordinarily, therefore, the issue of a statutory demand will not be the appropriate means of enforcing an adjudicator's decision
+other ways of enforcing such decisions (such as, for instance, bankruptcy proceedings) were something of a blunt instrument and raised potential issues which had little or nothing to do with the decision at the heart of any enforcement application.
+Ordinarily, therefore, the issue of a statutory demand would not be the appropriate means of enforcing an adjudicator's decision

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Take a free trial